Quickly hunt for entity or event information with go hunt

 The improved Microsoft 365 Defender portal is now available.
 This new experience brings Defender for Endpoint, Defender for Office 365, Microsoft 365 Defender, and more into the Microsoft 365 Defender portal.
 Learn what's new.

 - Microsoft Defender for Endpoint

 With the go hunt action, you can quickly investigate events and various entity types using powerful query-based advanced hunting capabilities.
 This action automatically runs an advanced hunting query to find relevant information about the selected event or entity.

 In the incident page, you can review details about users, devices, and many other entities associated with an incident.
-As you select an entity, you get additional information as well as various actions you could take on that entitity.
-In the example below, a mailbox is selected, showing details about the mailbox as well the option to hunt for more information about the mailbox.
+As you select an entity, you get additional information as well as various actions you could take on that entity.
+In the example below, a mailbox is selected, showing details about the mailbox as well as the option to hunt for more information about the mailbox.

-In the incident page, you can also access a list of entities under the evidence tab.
+In the incident page, you can also access a list of entities under the Evidence tab.
 Selecting one of those entities provides an option to quickly hunt for information about that entity.

 When viewing the timeline for a device, you can select an event in the timeline to view additional information about that event.
 Once an event is selected, you get the option to hunt for other relevant events in advanced hunting.

 Selecting Go hunt or Hunt for related events passes different queries, depending on whether you've selected an entity or an event.

 When using go hunt to query for information about a user, device, or any other type of entity, the query checks all relevant schema tables for any events involving that entity.
 To keep the results manageable, the query is scoped to around the same time period as the earliest activity in the past 30 days that involves the entity and is associated with the incident.

 Here is an example of the go hunt query for a device: